-In Fig.~\ref{A1}~(b) and Fig.~\ref{A2}~(b), we plot the effective potential of the ATSW as a function of the Lorentz-violating parameter $l$ for a fixed charge $Q=0.1$.
+In Figs.~\ref{A1}~(b) and ~\ref{A2}~(b), we plot the effective potential of the ATSW as a function of the Lorentz-violation parameter $l$ for a fixed charge $Q=0.1$.
 The dashed line on the left corresponds to spacetime $M_2$, while the solid line on the right corresponds to spacetime $M_1$.
 The effective potential of spacetime $M_2$ is constrained by a factor of $Z^2$.
-From the observations of Fig.~\ref{A1}~(b) and Fig.~\ref{A2}~(b), we note that, for a given charge $Q$ or Lorentz-violating parameter $l$, photons exhibit three distinct trajectories~\cite{Gralla:2019xty}.
+From the observations of Figs.~\ref{A1}~(b) ~\ref{A2}~(b), we note that, for a given charge $Q$ or Lorentz-violation parameter $l$, photons exhibit three distinct trajectories~\cite{Gralla:2019xty}.
 For the case where $l=0.1$ and $Q=0.1$, as indicated by the black line in Fig.~\ref{A1}~(b): When $b_1<Zb_{c_1}=3.708$, the photon falls from spacetime $M_1$ into spacetime $M_2$ and moves toward infinity.When $Zb_{c_2}<b_1<b_{c_1}=5.11841$, the photon enters the potential barrier in spacetime $M_2$ and then returns to spacetime $M_1$.
 When $b_1<Zb_{c_2}$, the photon moves to the potential barrier in spacetime $M_1$ and then travels toward infinity in $M_1$.

 To better understand the optical characteristics of the ATSW in the KR field, we calculated the azimuthal change and trajectory of photons in spacetime $M_i$, and derived the photon trajectory equation based on Eq.~(\ref{eq6})